dsdd/EnchantmentsPlusMinus/README.md

 # Misc
 The plugin is in a beta stage, which means there will be many bugs.
-Enchantments+- only works on versions 1.13+ due to the different enchantment system in 1.12 and below.
-Maybe after the beta stage I work on making Enchantments+- 1.12 compatible.
 Enchantments+- doesn't really mean anything.
 Really, it just sounds cool.
 Enjoy the plugin!